baskerville/bspwm/README.md

 ### Manual Mode

-The user can specify a region in the insertion point where the next new window should appear by sending a *window --presel DIR* message to *bspwm*.
+The user can specify a region in the insertion point where the next new window should appear by sending a *node -p|--presel-dir DIR* message to *bspwm*.

 The *DIR* argument allows to specify how the insertion point should be split (horizontally or vertically) and if the new window should be the first or the second child of the new internal node (the insertion point will become its *brother*).